Want to Save This Recipe?

 Peanut Flour vs PB2

 So glad you asked, because yes, there’s a pretty big difference between peanut flour vs PB2!
-Especially for those of us sticking to low carb foods.
+Especially for those of us sticking to keto foods.

 PB2 is powdered peanut BUTTER (as opposed to FLOUR) — meaning it contains additional ingredients: sugar and salt.
 It also tends to be lower in protein than the defatted flour.
 It makes for a delicious low calorie treat, but due to it’s sugar and carb content, it doesn’t make the cut for low carb shopping list items.

 That said, PB2 and other powdered peanut butters come in some pretty tasty varieties — check out the chocolate flavor!